-For CNX's conventional wells in Lewis County, the Tax Department has not applied the demonstrated, proven, actual operating expenses, as set forth in CNX's Exhibits and expert testimony at the hearing before the Board on October 24, 2016.
+For CNX's conventional wells in Harrison County, the Tax Department has not applied the demonstrated, proven, actual operating expenses, as set forth in CNX's Exhibits and expert testimony at the hearing before the Board on October 27, 2016.
 The Tax Department has, therefore, failed to apply its own rules in calculating the fair market value of CNX's conventional wells.
 It is also improper for the Tax Department to place a cap on operating expenses, another factor resulting in an inflated value for CNX's conventional wells.
-Additionally, by capping the allowed operating expenses at the lesser of 30% of revenue or \$5,000, the Tax Department treats similarly situated tax payers differently in violation of United States Constitution and the West Virginia Constitution, as the "cap" of \$5,000 only adversely affects tax payers that have wells that produce revenue over a certain threshold.
+By capping the allowed operating expenses at the lesser of 30% of gross receipts or \$5,000, the Tax Department treats similarly situated tax payers differently in violation of United States Constitution and the West Virginia Constitution, as the "cap" of \$5,000 only adversely affects tax payers that have wells with gross receipts over a certain threshold.